mfruzan/CoreDetector/README.md

 --file2 is input tab separated text file in the following format:  Genome_Alias_Name   Genome_fasta_file

-one line for each genome, for our example genomes.txt could be like:
+one line per genome.
+In our example, genomes.txt would be like:
 ```bash
 Genome1 /dir/to/fasta/files/g1.fa
 Genome2 /dir/to/fasta/files/g2.fa